FTSE 100 Futures point to lower opening on Thursday

 IG’s client sentiment data shows that 73% of retail traders are net-long as of 22 July.
 On Tuesday (20 July), the number of traders on net-long hit 86.77%, the highest since 28 February this year.

 What’s your view of the FTSE 100?
 Take a long or short position now.

-Trade what you want, when you want, with over 80 top global indices and more trading hours than anyone else with us, the world’s No.1 choice for CFD trading.* Open an account to trade indices CFDs now.
+Trade what you want, when you want with our award-winning platform.* We have over 80 top global indices with more trading hours than anyone else.
+Find out more about indices trading, or open an account to trade now.